TomasKleinschuster/Git-Proyect-Test/README.md

 # Git-Proyect-Test
 Just a simple proyect for testing...

-It´s my first time using GitHub so i dicided to make this proyect for testing only.
+It´s my first time using GitHub so i decided to make this proyect for testing only.